Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Some liver diseases - chronic hepatitis in the active stage, alcoholic liver damage.

-• Inflammatory pathology of the joints - bursitis in the stage of acute and subacute course, acute tendovaginitis, epicondylitis, osteoarthritis, which develops as a result of trauma.
+• Inflammatory joint pathology - bursitis in the acute and subacute stages, acute tendovaginitis, epicondylitis, osteoarthritis developing as a result of injury.

-• Malignant neoplasms (oncological pathology) - breast cancer in women, prostate cancer in men, multiple myeloma, various types of lymphomas, acute and chronic leukemia.
+• Malignant neoplasms (oncological pathology) – breast cancer in women, prostate cancer in men, multiple myeloma, different kinds lymphomas, acute and chronic leukemias.

 • Neurological pathology – tuberculous meningitis, myasthenia gravis (muscle weakness), multiple sclerosis in the active stage.